Which Castor and Pollux Recipes Get

-|Dry Matter Basis||34%||27%||31%|
+|Dry Matter Basis

-|Calorie Weighted Basis||26%||51%||23%|
+|Calorie Weighted Basis

-The first ingredient in this dog food includes chicken.
+The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The fourth ingredient includes chicken liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, chicken liver is a beneficial component.
+The third ingredient is chicken liver.
+This is an organ meat sourced from a named animal and thus considered a beneficial component.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Castor and Pollux product.

-With two notable exceptions…
+With 3 notable exceptions…

-First, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+Next, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 As a group, the brand features an average protein content of 34% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 31% for the overall product line.